devlooppear/devlooppear/README.md

     print("Sleeping to code more After!")
 ```
 Developer RPA and Data Science,
-essentially with Python and SQL
+essentially with Python and SQL.
+I also make other things like Frontend or Backend

 [![Social](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/iago-silva-42130b209/)